BitCANN/bitcann-contracts/README.md

    - A minimum starting bid of at least 0.025 BCH
    - It must run for at least a day, (the timer resets with a new bid)

+Constructor:
+- `minStartingBid`: The minimum starting bid of the auction.

 Transaction Structure:
 | # | Inputs | Outputs |
 |---|--------|---------|